AGI-10 Press Release

 - A (hopefully) Unbiased Universal Environment Class for Measuring Intelligence of Biological and Artificial Systems

-Jose Hernandez-Orallo - A Theoretical Framework to Formalize AGI-Hard Problems
+Jose Hernandez-Orallo; video - A Theoretical Framework to Formalize AGI-Hard Problems

 INVITED LECTURE, 11:30 – 13:00